ARMmbed/mbed-client/docs/dev_man_serv_enable.md

         res->set_execute_function(execute_callback(this,&M2MLWClient::execute_function));
 ```

-The POST method allows for your client to respond back to the response immediately with updated payload value as piggyback response or then if you want to send the payload response to server later (because the Execute operation may take longer time on device to complete), you can handle this through API.
+The POST method allows the client to respond immediately with the updated payload value as a piggyback response.
+If you want to send the payload response to the server later (because the Execute operation may take longer time on device to complete), you can handle this through the API.

-You can set resource API `void set_delayed_response(bool)` to be `true`.
-In this case, the POST request's response to the server will be an empty acknowledgment.
-When your resource is ready with the response, you can simply call `send_delayed_post_response()` on that resource and client will send the latest resource value to the server as part of separate response of POST request.
-By default, the option of `void set_delayed_response(bool)` is false, which means the POST response will immediately return with resource value as piggyback payload.
+You can set the resource API `void set_delayed_response(bool)` to `true`.
+In this case, the POST request response to the server is an empty acknowledgment.
+When your resource is ready with the response, you can simply call `send_delayed_post_response()` on that resource and the client sends the latest resource value to the server as part of a separate response to the POST request.
+By default, `void set_delayed_response(bool)` is `false`, which means that the POST response returns the resource value as a piggyback payload immediately.